zzz0527/SPC-UQ/Multimodal_Classification/code/README.md

-# LUMA: Learning from Uncertain and Multimodal Data
+# Multimodal Classification

+This directory contains experiments for **multimodal classification** on the multimodal UQ benchmark: **LUMA** (Learning from Uncertain and Multimodal Data)

+The implementation is based on [LUMA](https://github.com/omegafragger/DDU), with the implementation of SPC-UQ.

 ## Overview